 Recycling trucks have adopted innovative technologies in collecting garbage and recycling, so solid wastes and recycling industries can offer a better quality of life to the communities and neighborhoods they serve

 Some of these innovations are simple, such as making them less fuel dependent, but others are more complex and therefore innovative, such as emitting less particulate matter and nitrogen oxide, helping improve air quality, and reducing operating costs.
 These innovations are helping lower the greenhouse gas emissions responsible for climate change.
-This new kind of recycling truck relies on many advanced technologies that allow garbage to be collected and transported safely, effectively and with less impact to the environment.
+This new kind of recycling truck relies on many advanced technologies that allow garbage to be collected and transported safely, effectively and with less impact on the environment.

 Alternative fuel trucks